sameersbn/docker-redmine/README.md

 In this configuration, any requests made over the plain http protocol will automatically be redirected to use the https protocol.
 However, this is not optimal when using a load balancer.

 #### Using HTTPS with a load balancer

-Load balancers like haproxy/hipache talk to backend applications over plain http and as such, installation of ssl keys and certificates in the container are not required when using a load balancer.
+Load balancers like nginx/haproxy/hipache talk to backend applications over plain http and as such the installation of ssl keys and certificates are not required and should **NOT** be installed in the container.
+The SSL configuration has to instead be done at the load balancer.
+Hoewever, when using a load balancer you **MUST** set `REDMINE_HTTPS` to `true`.

-When using a load balancer, you should set the REDMINE_HTTPS_ONLY option to false with the REDMINE_HTTPS options set to true.
-With this in place, you should also configure the load balancer to support handling of https requests.
+With this in place, you should configure the load balancer to support handling of https requests.
 But that is out of the scope of this document.
 Please refer to [Using SSL/HTTPS with HAProxy](http://seanmcgary.com/posts/using-sslhttps-with-haproxy) for information on the subject.

 When using a load balancer, you probably want to make sure the load balancer performs the automatic http to https redirection.
 Information on this can also be found in the link above.